Convergence, stability and robustness of multidimensional opinion dynamics in continuous time: The model, equilibria and their stability

 and hence the equilibrium $x^*$ is not robust with respect to $x_0^*$.
 We note that the solution may not be unique after the first switching at time $t_1^\delta$, a fact that does not affect the above conclusion.
-Since $B^*_S$ is nonempty and open (by assumption), it has strictly positive Lebesgue measure, and the final conclusion follows. \end{proof}
+Since $B(m_S^*,\epsilon)$ has strictly positive Lebesgue measure, the final conclusion follows. \end{proof}

 Unfortunately, it is not clear to us if the negation of SCMC (let us call it non-SCMC) is sufficient for almost sure uniform robustness.
 The difficulty in showing sufficiency arises from non-uniqueness of solutions as well as type 2 trajectories discussed earlier.